wright-group/phasematching_calc/docs/examples.rst

 .. image:: Figure_7c.png

-The input geometry for DOVE is off.
-It is more ideal for k1 and -k2 to be on the same side.
-However, the M factor is still quite large.
-This calculation shows the effects of absorption within the water layer but note that the application of absorbances from later layers was not shown (they were calculated but not put into the graphic.)
+Note the M factor is still quite large.
+This calculation shows the effects of absorption within the water layer.
+The application of absorbances from later layers was not shown (they were calculated but not put into the graphic.)

-Note the DOVE to TSF ratio can be up to a factor of 100 for this sample.
+Here, the DOVE to TSF ratio can be up to a factor of 100 for this sample.
 This is indicative of the expected signal differences between the two processes strictly due to phase mismatching and not infrared or Raman polarizabilities of compounds within the scan range.
 A thin film of material would likely want to be added as an extra Layer, and the ratios between the two at that thin layer should approach 1 as it becomes small.